Mind Mapping & Staying Organized for Hospital Visits

 - Ferritin is the best simple blood test to measure the level of iron in the body.
 (Very important when getting blood transfusions)

-I indicate the moments when she was in crisis with a special color on the excel sheet, so that I know which values are normal in crisis.
+I indicate the moments when she was in crisis with a special color on the excel sheet, so that I know which values are normal in a crisis.
 I also indicate hospital admissions.

 3. Questions for the doctor